shanaka95/Telegram-Auto-Forwarder-Docs/index.rst

    git commit -m "initial"
    git push

-Now you have successfully uploaded your app to Heroku, It will start running immediatly after uploading
+Now you have successfully uploaded your app to Heroku, It will start running immediatly after uploading.